325th Air Division: World War II

-Post War Reserves
+Post-war reserves

-The wing was reactivated as a reserve unit under Air Defense Command (ADC) on 9 April 1947 at Hamilton Air Force Base.
+The wing was reactivated as a reserve unit under Air Defense Command (ADC) on 9 April 1947 at Hamilton Field.
 It was assigned reserve reconnaissance units stationed at Hamilton and at Hill Air Force Base, Utah.
 In 1948, when the regular Air Force implemented the wing base organization system, the wing, along with other multi-base reserve wings was redesignated as an air division.
 The same year Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.

 The 325th participated in routine reserve training with its assigned trainer aircraft and supervised the training of its three assigned groups until it was inactivated in June 1949 when the reserves adopted the wing base organization system.
 Most of its equipment and personnel were used to form the 349th Troop Carrier Wing, which was simultaneously activated at Hamilton.